-We're committed to keeping you informed about the Romsey recycled water management plan.
-This page is a dedicated resource for the community, where we'll be providing regular updates as the project progresses.
+We're committed to keeping you informed about the Romsey recycled water management plan and we will provide updates on this page as the project progresses.

-An information sheet summarising the findings of a recent ecological survey is available - see link below in the Further Information section.
+An information sheet summarising the findings of an ecological survey is available - see link below in the Further Information section.
 The survey was completed in March 2020 by GHD on behalf of Western Water.

-You will find the latest project updates in the About the project section below.
+You can find the latest project updates in the About the project section below.
 Earlier project updates can be found in the Past Updates section at the bottom of the page.

 About the project